bacongravy/macinbox/README.md

 ## Box Format Support

 By default `macinbox` will create a Vagrant box in the 'vmware_desktop' format with the VMware Tools pre-installed.

 When the box format is set to 'parallels' using the `--box-format` option then the Parallels Tools are pre-installed instead.

+When the box format is set to 'virtualbox' no guest extensions are installed.
+Note that some features behave differently with VirtualBox.
+The screen resolution is set to 1280x800 and HiDPI resolutions are not supported.
+The GUI scale factor is set to 2.0 (so that the VM displays properly on a host with a retina display) unless the `--no-hidpi` option is used.
+Lastly, ssh port-forwarding is enabled by default so that the host can connect to the guest.

 ## Implementation Details